STEllAR-GROUP/OctoTigerBuildChain/README.md

 # PowerTiger
-Build chain to build octotiger on x86 and ppc64le
+Build chain to build octotiger on x86, cray. and ppc64le

 ## Usage